howerj/subleq/ioccc/remarks.md

 The following obfuscation has been used:

-- Replacing common bitwise operators with equivalents based on multiplexing, despite the theme multiplexing is my favourite operator.
+- Replacing common bitwise operators with equivalents based on multiplexing, despite the theme multiplexing is my favorite operator.
 - Using alternative methods for addition.
 - Misleading comments (Someone wouldn't do that would they?